 There is no gas station at Aharbal.
-The nearest one is at Shopian.
-You can however find a mechanic here for some minor fixes only.
+The nearest one is in Shopian.
+You can find a mechanic here for some minor fixes only.

-No hospital or medical shop here as well.
-The nearest medical assistance is either Shopian.
-For something serious however, you will have to rush to Srinagar.
+You can get some basic medical assistance in Aharbal and Shopian.
+For something serious, however, you will have to rush to Srinagar.

 Aharbal Waterfall Altitude